 We will aim to identify children with medical needs on entry to the school by working in partnership with parents/ carers.
 We will use the 'Pupil Admission Form' to obtain the initial information required for each child's medical needs to ensure that we have appropriate arrangements in place prior to the child commencing at the school to support them accordingly.
-Parents must inform the Class Teacher if there are any changes to their child's medical condition or any new information or concerns after the completion of this form.
-If there are significant changes or concerns, or a medical condition is becoming longer term, the Class Teacher will inform the SENCo who will liaise with parents/carers to decide whether an Individual Healthcare Plan would be helpful.
+Parents must inform the school if there are any changes to their child's medical condition after the completion of this form.

-Where children are transferring from another school we will make full use of records passed to us from our colleagues there, including their Individual Healthcare Plans and Education Health & Care Plans where appropriate.
+Where children are transferring from another school we will make full use of records passed to us from our colleagues there, including their EHCP where appropriate.